-How to find projects/repositories which have configured a particular plugin/hook.
+How to find projects/repositories which have configured a particular plugin/hook

-Platform Notice: Data Center Only - This article only applies to Atlassian products on the Data Center platform.
+Platform Notice: Data Center Only - This article only applies to Atlassian apps on the Data Center platform.

 Note that this KB was created for the Data Center version of the product.
 Data Center KBs for non-Data-Center-specific features may also work for Server versions of the product, however they have not been tested.
 Support for Server* products ended on February 15th 2024.
 If you are running a Server product, you can visit the Atlassian Server end of support announcement to review your migration options.